Splunk Cloud Platform Service Details

 Review Splunk Cloud Platform documentation

-Splunk will notify your Operational Contacts at least 14 days in advance for Service Updates and Routine Maintenance.
+Splunk will notify your Operational Contacts at least 14 days in advance for Service Update Maintenance, and 7 days in advance for Security and Platform Maintenance.
 To ensure your Splunk Cloud Platform environment and your team are ready, review the following sections in the Splunk Cloud Platform Release Notes prior to the maintenance:

 For additional questions around maintenance on your instance, please reach out to your account and/or sales team or Splunk Support.